If you’re into stargazing and mountain adventures without any tourists around, boy do I have the perfect Sydney getaway for you!

 The coolest thing was getting to see Jupiter through one of the telescopes.
 JUPITER!
 With its rings and all!

-They also allow those with Canon or Nikon dSLR cameras to hook them up to one of their telescopes to take a photo of the Eta Carina nebula (see above photo).
+At the Warrumbungles Observatory they also allow those with Canon or Nikon dSLR cameras to hook them up to one of their telescopes to take a photo of the Eta Carina nebula (see above photo).